linux-china/jenv/README.md

 jenv: the Java enVironment Manager
 =======================================
-jenv is a tool for managing parallel Versions of Java Development Kits on any Unix based system.
+jenv is a tool for managing parallel Versions of Java Development Kits on any system, such as Linux, Mac and Windows.
 It provides a convenient command line interface for installing, switching, removing and listing Candidates.

 ## Why jenv